 After moving from the UK to IFAW’s Oceania office, Matt grew IFAW’s network of unlikely partners by forming an alliance with the New Zealand shipping industry to protect endangered whales from deadly collisions near the Port of Auckland.
 He also advised Australian government delegations to the International Whaling Commission (IWC) and Convention on International Trade in Endangered Species (CITES).

-Matt holds a degree from the University of Leeds.
+Matt holds a degree from the University of Leeds and has first-hand experience of working on conservation projects in central America, south east Asia and Oceania.
 He is based in the United Kingdom.

 Director, International Policy, IFAW United Kingdom

 Acting Director, Marine Conservation Program, IFAW United Kingdom

 Parliamentary Advisor, National Society for the Prevention of Cruelty to Children United Kingdom